 “Leffler will keep you on your toes and turning pages—a can’t-miss thriller that will reel you in immediately.”

-—Alex Segura, bestselling author of Secret Identity and Enemy of My Enemy: A Daredevil Marvel Crime Novel
+—Alex Segura, author of Enemy of My Enemy: A Daredevil Marvel Crime Novel

 "This tense, intense look at two women whose art school funhouse mirror relationship begins to unravel against the backdrop of 9/11 will leave you reeling for days."

-"Tell Them You Lied is a toxic love letter to art and artist, rethinking centuries of women claimed as muses, used as objects until they're hollow, and then shamelessly tossed aside."
+"Tell Them You Lied is a toxic love letter to art and artist."

 —Amanda Pellegrino, author of The Social Climber